Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/signwriting-ai-and-layered-stewardship/essay.md

 FSW and SWU are stable infrastructure encodings, not ownership claims.

-AI deployment must be evaluated with affected Deaf signers, relevant signing communities, local stakeholders, and accountable institutions because deployment affects people, institutions, access, education, and public trust.
+AI deployment must be evaluated with relevant signers, signing communities, local stakeholders, and accountable institutions because deployment affects people, institutions, access, education, and public trust.